 BTP private linky swear with Azure – how many pinkies do I need?
 Architecture impact of Private Link Service.

-Find the associated SAP on Azure YouTube session here.
+Find the associated GitHub repos here.

 Continuing with the implementation journey of BTP private Link we eventually need to reflect on our actual SAP system landscape outside of BTP.
 Are you running three SAP backend stages (dev, qa and prod), or are you one of those brave cloud folks having only prod and non-prod?
 Are they isolated in different network subnets or regions on Azure?
 Against which system stage do you develop from BTP?
 Are your workloads grouped by Subaccounts or by spaces within Cloud Foundry?